-Where Are the Most Expensive Chateaux?
+Where Are the Most Expensive Chateaux in France?

-Originally posted on & updated on 10th February, 2024
+Originally posted on & updated on 11th April, 2025

 By comparing the luxury real estate listings on its website, the SeLoger Group has calculated the average selling price of a castle in France.
 As usual, location remains the main valuation factor for this type of real estate.